 - estimating the lighting to adjust it on the virtual objects;

-- understanding the environment by detecting the surfaces, their size and location;
+- understanding the environment by detecting the surfaces, and their size and location;

 - placing texts or virtual objects in a certain spot and sharing them with other app users;